Filter Options

 What kind of vehicle can I expect on a Botswana safari?

 “Expect to get around Botswana in a small plane far more than you would in most other safari destinations.
-That’s because the only way to reach much of the Okavango Delta for most of the year is in a small 6- to 20-seater plane.
+That’s because the only way to reach much of the Okavango Delta for most of the year is in a small six- to 20-seater plane.
 These planes carry in supplies, safari workers and travelers, and they’re a wonderful opportunity to see the Delta in all its glory from above.
 If you take a few of these flights (getting around the Delta and between the various regions in Botswana), the cost can really add up.
 But traveling by air will help you make the most of your 10 days and you’ll see so much along the way.
 When you’re not flying, you’ll mostly be traveling by road in a 4WD vehicle.
 Once you’re in the reserves or wildlife destinations, you’ll go on game drives in a 4WD safari vehicle with open sides, canvas roof and tiered seating.
 If you’re on a self-drive safari, your 4WD vehicle may have a rooftop tent, fridge, cooking facilities or some variation on the theme.
 In the Okavango Delta, you may also go on an excursion in a mokoro (dugout canoe).”

 2

-“Botswana has world-class accommodation across all budgets and regions.
+“Botswana has world-class accommodations across all budgets and regions.
 If you’re on a camping safari (including a self-drive camping safari), expect to sleep in an area with shade and communal facilities that should, at the very least, include toilets and showers, possibly with hot water.
 None of Botswana’s campsites are fenced, but if you take care when moving around and follow local advice, you should be safe.
-If you’re not camping, the most common forms of accommodation are lodges and tented camps.
-These mostly cater to mid-range and top-end price categories; once you get beyond the towns, most accommodation can be very expensive.
+If you’re not camping, the most common forms of accommodations are lodges and tented camps.
+These mostly cater to mid-range and top-end price categories; once you get beyond the towns, most accommodations can be very expensive.
 Lodges have rooms with en suite bathrooms, mosquito nets and varying degrees of comfort.
 In the tented camps you’ll be sleeping in a large safari tent with either a canvas (budget or mid-range) or wooden (high-end) floor, en suite bathroom, writing desk, private terrace and possibly even a sofa.
 At both lodges and tented camps, you can expect a restaurant or dining tent, a bar and a lounge area, and possibly a swimming pool and gift shop too.”

 3